Diagnostics for Conditional Density Models and Bayesian Inference Algorithms: Example 3: Neural Posterior Inference for Galaxy Images

-For illustration, we create a mixture of two populations of galaxies: one large population with $\lambda=0.7$ (round galaxies), and a second smaller population with $\lambda=0.1$ (elongated galaxies).
+Our final example tests for image data $\x \in \mathbb{R}^{400}$ whether a Bayesian posterior model $\widehat f(\theta|\x)$ fits the true posterior.
+As in Example 2, $\x$ represents an image of an elliptical galaxy generated by \texttt{GalSim}.
+As before, $\lambda$ is the galaxy's axis ratio, but now the quantity of interest $\theta$ is the galaxy's rotation angle with respect to the x-axis; that is, an unknown {\em internal} parameter.
+For illustration, we create a mixture of a larger population with $\lambda=0.7$ (spheroidal galaxies), and a smaller population with $\lambda=0.1$ (elongated galaxies).
 We then simulate a sample of images as follows: first, we draw $\lambda$ and $\theta$ from a prior distribution given by

 Then we sample $20\times 20$ galaxy images $\X$ according to the data model $\X|\lambda,\theta \sim \texttt{GalSim}(a,\lambda)$, where